miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 where $s_x$ and $s_y$ are the sample variances for $x$ and $y$ respectively.

-Writing the last expression in a more specific way could lead to the following term:
+If the last expression is written in more detail, it has the following form:

 $$r_{xy}=\frac{\sum_{i=1}^{n}{w_i(x_i-\bar{x})(y_i-\bar{y})}}{S_X S_Y (\sum{w_i} - 1)}$$